2016 Tampa Bay Buccaneers season: Regular season

-Note: Intra-division opponents are in bold text.

 Game summaries

 Week 1: at Atlanta Falcons

 Quarterback Jameis Winston threw for 281 yards and four touchdown passes, as Tampa Bay defeated Atlanta 31–24.
 The Buccaneers jumped out to a 31–13 lead late in the third quarter, then held off a rally by the Falcons.
 Atlanta got the ball back trailing by 7 with just under two minutes to go, but managed only one first down, and turned the ball over on downs to end the game.

 Week 2: at Arizona Cardinals

 Arizona routed Tampa Bay 40–7.
 Quarterback Jameis Winston threw four interceptions and lost one fumble.
 Running back Doug Martin left the game in the second quarter with a hamstring injury.

 Week 3: vs. Los Angeles Rams

 With Los Angeles leading 37–32 at two minute warning, the game was suspended for an hour and ten minutes due to lightning in the area.
 When the game resumed, the Rams faced 3rd & 11 at their own 5 yard line.
 Case Keenum threw an incompletion, and the Rams punted to Tampa Bay.
 Jameis Winston drove the Buccaneers to the Rams 15 yard line in the final minute.
 With 4 seconds left in regulation, Winston rolled out to his left, but with no receivers open, scrambled 10 yards downfield, and was tackled at the 5 yard line to end the game.